Gallery-of-Kaeon/Gallery-of-Kaeon.github.io/README.md

 Additionally,
 most impose strict limitations on their use.

-GhostHost provides the potential for anonymous use, and the technique is simple enough to replicate that, if GhostHost or other hosting services ever go down or change their policies, someone else could easily replicate it elsewhere for little to no cost.
+GhostHost provides the potential for unlimited and anonymous use, and the technique is simple enough to replicate that, if GhostHost or other hosting services ever go down or change their policies, someone else could easily replicate it elsewhere for little to no cost.

+<h2 align="center">Disclaimer</h2>

+It should be noted that GhostHost relies on a public CORS proxy, a clone of the [CORS Anywhere](https://cors-anywhere.herokuapp.com/) proxy hosted on Heroku, which may go down on rare occasions.